← All posts

 Inside a parallel batch, only a Bash failure drags its siblings down.
 The orchestrator sets a sibling-abort flag and, for each still-running sibling whose interrupt behavior is "cancel", cancels its task.

-Why is Bash special?
-Because when a shell command fails, it usually means the premise of this whole batch of parallel work has collapsed — if the compile didn’t even pass, the tests and analysis queued behind it are all wasted motion, and running them only amplifies the error.
+A failed shell command usually means the premise of this whole batch of parallel work has collapsed.
+If the compile didn’t even pass, the tests and analysis queued behind it are wasted motion, and running them only amplifies the error.

-A sibling whose interrupt behavior is "block" is instead let run to its natural end — for some tools (a write that’s mid-commit, say) cancelling halfway costs more than just finishing.
+A sibling whose interrupt behavior is "block" is let run to its natural end.
+For some tools, a write that’s mid-commit say, cancelling halfway costs more than just finishing.
 Siblings that hadn’t started yet simply don’t start, and are closed out directly as a sibling-error.
-All of these cancelled or skipped tools leave behind a synthesized error result — back to the invariant from section 5: the pairing is always closed.
+All of these cancelled or skipped tools leave behind a synthesized error result, so the invariant from section 5 still holds and the pairing stays closed.
 (The full user-interrupt path is a story for another post.)

-Here’s a real run of the harness, using gpt-5.5: two Write calls complete in parallel in the same turn, then Bash runs pytest alone — exactly the schedule described above.
+Here’s a real run of the harness, using gpt-5.5.
+Two Write calls complete in parallel in the same turn, then Bash runs pytest alone, which matches the schedule above.

 active: model_family=openai-family